greyhamwoohoo/test-dotnet-core-api-3/README.md

 # test-dotnet-core-api-3
-.Net Core 3.1 REST API; bare-bones Test Framework implementation samples of what I end up doing for testing .Net Core Microservices.
-I get tired of implementing this again and again...
+Bare-bones .Net Core 3.1 API with boot strapped minimalistic test projects... a reference, because I get tired of implementing this again and again :-)

-Work In Progress!
+## Work In Progress!
 TO COME: Build Pipelines, Component Testing, Container Testing TO COME: Reporting
+TO COME: Docker (the current implementation is the one included with the standard .Net Core Template...o)
 ..

 ## Example
-The API service consists of a few controllers and an IProduct/IProductRepository hackey implementation to show a few use cases.
+The API service consists of a few controllers (authorized, anonymous, implicit) and an IProduct/IProductRepository implementation that can be overridden in the mock.

 ## Integration Tests
 Integration Tests use the Microsoft 'TestServer' implementation (in memory) and HttpClient.